Exr0nProjects/learn_cpp/problems/usaco/bronze/wip.md

-[bronze2017dec billboard](./2017dec/xbillboard/xmain_billboard.cpp) | Used bashy method instead of mathy one [bronze2017dec measurement](./2017dec/xmeasurement/purify_measurement.cpp) | Rewrote to use less varibables and no bitwise [bronze18open tttt](./2018open/xtttt/xmain_tttt.cpp) | Needed to ensure that both cows in the pair contribute to a pair win [bronze19open buckets](./2019open/xbuckets/xmain_buckets.cpp) | Rewrote to use math (only one rock) instead of bfs
+[bronze2017dec billboard](./2017dec/xbillboard/xmain_billboard.cpp) | Used bashy method instead of mathy one [bronze2017dec measurement](./2017dec/xmeasurement/purify_measurement.cpp) | Rewrote to use less varibables and no bitwise [bronze18open tttt](./2018open/xtttt/xmain_tttt.cpp) | Needed to ensure that both cows in the pair contribute to a pair win [bronze18open milkorder](./2018open/xmilkorder/xmain_milkorder.cpp) | Had no idea how to do problem, found better method after looking at solution (put every cow in as optimally as possible and then try to insert cow 1)
+[bronze19open buckets](./2019open/xbuckets/xmain_buckets.cpp) | Rewrote to use math (only one rock) instead of bfs